Series 503.4AR - Harassment, Discrimination, Violence or Hazing

 1.7.4 Inquiries concerning the application of federal civil rights laws may be referred to the appropriate Human Rights Officer or to the Office of Civil Rights (OCR), which may be reached at 1-800-421-3481 or email@example.com.

-2. Filing a Complaint – Any person who believes he or she has been the victim of harassment, discrimination, violence or hazing by District 196 personnel, a District 196 student, or any third person with knowledge or belief of conduct which may constitute harassment, discrimination, violence or hazing by District 196 personnel or a District 196 student, shall immediately report the alleged conduct to the appropriate District 196 official, verbally or in writing (refer to District Procedure 405.7.2P, Report of Alleged Harassment, Discrimination, Violence or Hazing).
+2. Filing a Complaint – Any person who believes he or she has been the victim of harassment, discrimination, violence or hazing by any District 196 student, staff or third party, or any third person with knowledge or belief of conduct which may constitute harassment, discrimination, violence or hazing by any District 196 student, staff or third party, shall immediately report the alleged conduct to the appropriate District 196 official, verbally or in writing (refer to District Procedure 503.4.2P, Report of Alleged Harassment, Discrimination, Violence or Hazing).

-2.1 Alleged harassment, discrimination, violence or hazing of a student, district personnel or visitor by District 196 personnel or a District 196 student, shall be reported to the principal, counselor, psychologist, teacher, or the appropriate Human Rights Officers.
+2.1 Alleged harassment, discrimination, violence or hazing of an employee, student, visitor, or other person by any District 196 student, staff or third party, shall be reported to the principal, counselor, psychologist, teacher, or the appropriate Human Rights Officers.
 The counselor, psychologist or teacher shall immediately report such knowledge to the principal or the appropriate District 196 Human Rights Officers.
 The district may request, but may not insist upon, a written complaint.
-The reporting party or complainant is encouraged to use the report form (District Procedure 405.7.2P, Report of Alleged Harassment, Discrimination, Violence or Hazing), but oral reports shall be considered complaints as well.
+The reporting party or complainant is encouraged to use the report form (District Procedure 503.4.2P), Report of Alleged Harassment, Discrimination, Violence or Hazing), but oral reports shall be considered complaints as well.